w3c-fedid/FedCM/proposal.md

 We would like to address a wide set of privacy and usability goals for identity sharing on the web, but this proposal is specifically designed and optimized for a plausible deployment strategy on the web, namely giving much consideration to **user acceptance** and **website adoption**.

 A noteworthy observation of identity federation on the web today is that there are **relatively few public IDPs** in use (say, tens), particularly in comparison to the number of RPs (say, millions) and their users (say, billions).
-From that observation, it follows that any deployment will be much easier if it only requires adoption by IDPs and no changes or engagement on the part of RPs.
+From that observation, it is clear to see that any deployment will be much easier if it only requires adoption by IDPs and no changes or engagement on the part of RPs.
 Fortunately, in more cases than not, RPs implement federated identity importing a script provided by - and under the control of - IDPs, giving us a major deployment vehicle: IDP SDKs loaded into RPs.
 Nonetheless, while much of the client side code is under the (few) IDPs to control (e.g. we can replace redirects by other means), all of the server side code is under the (many) RPs to control, meaning that that’s harder to change.
 The cases where RPs implement federated identity without a dynamically loaded SDK will have a longer deployment window and will be discussed separately.

 Likewise, changing user behavior and norms is hard because of the number of people involved (say, billions).
 Unfamiliar login flows could result in users declining to use federated options, and instead opting for username/password credentials during RP account creation.
 To address that, this proposal aims to provide an experience that minimizes the divergence from existing federated identity user experience as much it possibly can (e.g. introducing new user decisions to be made).